 Occupational group Description Small or no impact Occupations that will see little or no impact of greening.
-New and emerging New and emerging occupations that do not exist in ISCO-08 and are currently classified under one of the existing codes.
-The impact of green economy activities and technologies is sufficient to create the need for unique work and worker requirements, which results in the generation of a new occupation This new occupation could be entirely novel or 'born' from an existing occupation (Dierdorff et al, 2009) Examples of occupations: green policy planning managers, renewable energy engineers.
+New and emerging New and emerging occupations that do not exist in ISCO-08 and are currently classified under on codes.
+The impact of green economy activities and technologies is sufficient to create the need for unique work and worker requirements, which results in the generation of a new occupation This new occupation could be article point for a new occupation of a new occupation in the generation of a new occupation is not set.
+(Dierdorff et al. 2009) Examples of occupations: green policy planning managers, renewable energy engineers.
 Enhanced skills Existing occupations that will potentially require changes in tasks, skills and knowledge as a result of the transition to a carbon-neutral economy.
 The impact of green economy activities and technologies results in a significant change to the work and worker requirements of an existing occupation.
 This impact may or may not result in an increase in employment demand for the occupation.
 The essential purposes of the occupation remain the same, but tasks, skills, knowledge, and external elements, such as credentials, have been altered (Dierdorff et al, 2009) Examples of occupations: house builders, roofers, motor vehicle technicians.
 Increased demand Existing occupations that will not require changes in tasks, skills and knowledge but will potentially see an increase in demand due to the transition to a carbon-neutral economy.
 The impact of green economy activities and technologies is an increase in the employment demand for an existing occupation.
 However, this impact does not entail significant changes in the work and worker requirements of the occupation.
 The work context may change, but the tasks themselves do not (Dierdorff et al, 2009) Examples of occupations: electrical and mechanical engineers, electrical line installers and repairers, field crop and vegetable growers.